Board

 Non-Executive Member

-He is also a member of the 100 Group, where he currently chair’s the pensions committee and is a member of the main committee.
-He was previously a member of the stakeholder communications and reporting committee at the 100 Group.
+He is also a member of The 100 Group, where he is Chair of the Pensions Committee and a member of the Main Committee.
+He was previously a member of the Stakeholder Communications and Reporting Committee.

 He is both a chartered accountant and a Fellow of the Association of Corporate Treasurers.
-He was previously a member of EFRAG TEG (2015-2017) and chaired the EFRAG Rate Regulated Activities Working Group (2017-2020).
+He was previously a member of EFRAG Technical Expert Group (2015 to 2017) and chaired the EFRAG Rate Regulated Activities Working Group (2017 to 2020).

 Non-Executive Member